-STERIS offers Customers capital equipment products, such as sterilizers and surgical tables; connectivity solutions such as operating room integration; consumable products, such as detergents, gastrointestinal endoscopy accessories, barrier product solutions, and other products and services, including: equipment installation and maintenance, microbial reduction of medical devices, instrument and scope repair solutions, among other services.
+STERIS is a leading provider of infection prevention and other procedural products and services.
+Our focus is primarily on healthcare, pharmaceutical and medical device Customers.
+We offer Customers a unique mix of innovative capital equipment products, such as sterilizers and washers, surgical tables, lights and equipment management systems and connectivity solutions such as operating room integration; consumable products such as detergents and gastrointestinal endoscopy accessories and other products; and services, including capital equipment installation and maintenance, contract sterilization and microbial reduction of medical devices, instrument and scope repair solutions, laboratory services and instrument reprocessing.